rust-aarhus/meetups/checklists/venue-requirements.md

  - Presentation equipment: Projector or big screen.
  - Directions: If the venue can be hard to find, please write a description that we can put in the program.
 There will be people coming by car and public transport.
  - Food and beverage: It is up to the host to decide what to serve.
 It can be sandwiches, pizza, etc. Please notice that there might be vegans in the crowd.
 For drinks, sodas and beers will do.

+Just before the food is served, the host can use up to 10 min to give a short presentation of the company.